sirisha-thumma/pet-store/README.md

 Once it is running

-Navigate to localhost:3000/pet-store to access the application and explore.\
+Navigate to localhost:3000 to access the application and explore.\

-To Access Application hosted in github pages, navigate to

-https://sirisha-thumma.github.io/pet-store/ and make sure that backend server API running ate localhost:8080 as mentioned above.\